-It’s funny, just the other day I wrote about how we should pay less attention to our physical appearance and work towards letting go of being enslaved by how we look.
-Then I come across this interesting video about how science has found some interesting links between certain female characteristics and male attraction.
-It made me think for a second that perhaps there’s no hope; maybe we are just programmed to like certain things.
+It’s funny — just the other day I wrote about how we should pay less attention to our physical appearance and work toward letting go of its power to affect our mood and lives.
+Then I come across this interesting video about how science has discovered links between certain female characteristics and male attraction.
+It made me think for a second that perhaps there’s no hope; that maybe we are just programmed to like certain things.
 I was glad to find that’s not quite the case.

 One of the best things to come out of the video below has to do with makeup and cosmetics.
 One thing I always find interesting is our culture’s obsession with cosmetics.
 It’s an industry created entirely for the purpose of profits with absolutely no necessity involved, and yet it is one of the largest industries out there.
 Why?
 Is it because we are programmed as beings to want to be attractive in those ways?
 Or is it because we have been sold on an idea?